LivelyDismay/Learn-To-Mod/wabbajack-stuff/TempusMaledictumReadmeLong.md

 The main attractions are obviously all the quest mods, as well as Legacy of the Dragonborn and Timelost Dwemer.
 I would recommend playing as the Deep Elf Race, and choosing the Chronostasis alternate start for **maximum immersionnnn**.
 But do whatever you want, I'm not your real dad.

 **Support will be minimal.** I want to play this list myself instead of spending all my time fielding support queries.
 I hope you understand.
 I just want to have some fun.
+To that end, if you ask me questions already covered in the readme or the FAQ, I'm going to outright ignore you.

 ---